Posted: Wed Oct 29, 2008 5:52 am Post subject: contents and building insurance

 Roddick

-Its quite evident that the content insurance covers only the content of the policy holder, it however will not cover the damages to the building or any commonly hold property.
+Its quite evident that content insurance covers only the content of the policy holder, it however will not cover the damages to the building or any commonly held property.
 Its suggested that the homeowner should purchase both the content and the building insurance for full protection.

 The contents within the house determine the content insurance rate, hence, it'd require constant monitoring of the inventories to ensure enough coverage for the items.
 The homeowner should include any new purchase to the insurance policy for better protection.